Blog /

 EV/Revenue: The Multiple That Survives When Earnings Don't

-Free cash flow yield answers the investor's most basic question: if I buy this company today, how much cash does it throw off per dollar?
-The FCF Yield card on alphactor.ai turns the question into a time series.
+FCF yield answers the most basic question in equity investing: if I buy this company today, how much cash does it throw off per dollar?

-EPV asks what a company is worth assuming zero growth — forever.
+EPV asks what a company is worth assuming zero growth, forever.
 The gap between EPV and market cap is the growth premium.
-A stock at 3× EPV is priced for aggressive growth; you can decide separately whether that growth is believable.

-PEG Ratio: The Growth-Adjusted P/E That's Less Naive Than It Looks
+PEG Ratio: A Growth-Adjusted P/E, Less Naive Than It Looks

-Reverse DCF: Solving for What the Market Is Already Pricing
+Reverse DCF: Solving for the Market's Implied Growth

-Rule of 40: The Single Number That Separates Good SaaS From Bad
+Rule of 40: The Shorthand That Captures SaaS Health

 DCF vs Multiples: When to Use Each Valuation Method